davecarter/generator-sui-react/app/templates/_README.md

 ## Dependencies

-To running the lint tasks we have dependencies of:
+To run the lint tasks we have dependencies of:

 * [Ruby](https://www.ruby-lang.org/en/downloads/)
 * [scss-lint](https://github.com/brigade/scss-lint)